jstolarek/jstolarek.github.io/drafts/websites.md

   PHOTO: fremenzone proto 2

-Both prototypes where created using Microsoft FrontPage, a WYSIWYG HTML editor.
+Both prototypes were created using Microsoft FrontPage, a WYSIWYG HTML editor.
-However, I quickly realised that, firstly, I am not learning much by using this kind of tool and, secondly, that the genereated HTML is bloated and unlikely to work on web browsers other than Internet Explorer, such as Netscape Navigator.
+However, I quickly realized that, firstly, I am not learning much by using this kind of tool and, secondly, that the generated HTML is bloated and unlikely to work on web browsers other than Internet Explorer, such as Netscape Navigator.
 As a result I switched to writing HTML and CSS by hand.
 The results were very good and I think they still hold up well even today:

   PHOTO: fremenzone now

 Fremen Zone went online in June 2000.
-The proces of first creating and then maintaining it was a lot different from what we do today.
+The process of first creating and then maintaining it was a lot different from what we do today.
 First and foremost, I didn't have Internet access at home.
 This meant I had to update all the files in advance and then upload them when visiting my dad's work during the weekend.